OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

   the same asset.
 - Changes to entity assets can be propagated into a context where those assets are spawned.
 This is the main way in which we will provide a “preview” of assets in a simulation context.
 - An entity always belongs to a specific entity context and entity IDs are only unique within the entity contexts.
+Entities can be created and deleted dynamically.
+When entities are deleted, the existing handles to that entity are no longer valid.
 Entity IDs act as weak references.
 If you have an ID you can ask the context whether that entity is still alive or not. `tm_entity_api.is_alive()`